 For indoor aloe plants, a sunny east or west facing window is usually a great location.
 These areas provide abundant bright light but spare your plant from too much direct, harsh sunshine.

 What if you don’t have a sunny window available?
 Not to worry: A plant grow light makes a fantastic stand-in.
-This model from Juhefa is a good option, and it has handy clips for attaching to a table edge.

 One note of caution: Be careful not to keep an aloe plant in too much direct sunlight as it can cause the leaves to turn yellow.
 Typically, more than 4-6 hours of full-on sunshine is too much.